 - Elevated blood sugar levels

 - Degenerative eye disease, such as cataracts and glaucoma

 - Depressed immune function, which increases risk of infection

 - Ulcers and bleeding in the gastrointestinal tract

 In cases of osteoarthritis, patients usually report decreased pain sensation after four to 12 weeks of treatment.
 Pain relief may last for months, and repeat treatments may be given as needed.

 - Arizona Pain.
 Expert Guest Dr. Anikar Chhabra.
-Retrieved from http://arizonapain.com/patient-information/arizona-pain-monthly/august/expert-guest/
+Retrieved from https://arizonapain.com/patient-information/arizona-pain-monthly/august/expert-guest/

 - Lisa Pavese, FNP, Tory McJunkin, MD, and Paul Lynch, MD.
 Knee Pain Treatment.
-Retrieved from http://arizonapain.com/pain-center/pain-conditions/knee-pain/
+Retrieved from https://arizonapain.com/pain-center/pain-conditions/knee-pain/

 - Melinda Ratini, Do, MS. (May 23, 2012).
 Hyaluronan Injections for Knee Osteoarthritis.
 Retrieved from http://www.webmd.com/osteoarthritis/guide/hyaluronan-injections-knee